 The purpose of this update is to provide the community with information regarding the upcoming building demolition at the Flintkote property which is part of the Eighteen Mile Creek Superfund Site in Lockport, New York.
-Pursuant to EPA’s 2013 Record of Decision (ROD), EPA address the contaminated, dilapidated building at the former Flintkote Plant property at 300 Mill Street in Lockport.
+Pursuant to EPA’s 2013 Record of Decision (ROD), EPA has mobilized to the site and initiated clearing activities in advance of the demolition.
+The demolition will address the contaminated, dilapidated building at the former Flintkote Plant property at 300 Mill Street in Lockport.
 The ROD calls for the demolition, transportation and off-site disposal of the building material from the property.
 The building is contaminated with polyaromatic hydrocarbons (PAHs) and metals, such as lead, and asbestos.

 The building demolition will eliminate potential human exposure to contaminated building material, allow EPA to investigate the soil underneath the building which will be done as part of EPA’s second phase of site work and remove the building to eliminate hazards to future site workers posed by the building’s unstable structure.
-EPA has contracted the services of a contractor, Environmental Restoration, to perform the building demolition.
+EPA has contracted the services of, Environmental Restoration, LLC, to perform the building demolition.

 Site Description and History